sotoplatero/apologify/src/content/articles/write-apology-letter-teacher-inappropriate-comments/index.md

 > Yours sincerely,
 > [Your Name]

-### Apology Letter for Comments that Diminished Teacher’s Efforts
+### Apology Letter for Comments that Diminished Teacher's Efforts

 #### Scenario Introduction